10 Day Nepal Travel Itinerary + Travel Guide

 - Godfather’s Pizzeria for the best pizzas in town.

 - Krazy Gecko for dinner in an astounding ambience.

 - Sundown by Karma for a Chinese meal in a Santorini themed restaurant.

 Bandipur, a quaint hill town in the Gandaki region of Nepal is considered to be Nepal’s best kept secret.
 Bandipur is not yet widely discovered by the mass but is gradually gaining popularity.
 Trekkers often choose this place as an alternative rest-stop after finishing a trek.
 With well preserved 18th century Newari architecture, Bandipur has a charm and character of its own.
 The traditional row houses, wooden balconies full of different shades of bougainvilleas and aesthetic cafes on either side of the roads give this town a European vibe.
-You could break up your journey between Pokhara to Kathmandu to spend a couple of days in this offbeat destination, to experience Newari culture and lifestyle.
+You could break up your journey between Pokhara to Kathmandu, in your Nepal Travel Itinerary, to spend a couple of days in this offbeat destination, to experience Newari culture and lifestyle.

 How to reach Bandipur

 - Hire a private taxi from either Kathmandu or Pokhara to reach Bandipur directly.
 The distance of Bandipur is 140 kms and 75 kms from Kathmandu and Pokhara respectively and takes around 4-5 hours from Kathmandu and 2 hours from Pokhara.

 - Take a bus from Kathmandu or Pokhara and get dropped off at Dumre.
 From Dumre, you can reach Bandipur by a private taxi, bus or a shared jeep.

 - Do remember that any of the above mentioned vehicles would drop you at the entrance of Bandipur as vehicles are not allowed in the main street within the town.